 There’s a bounty of jobs in today’s restaurant industry.
-One of the largest private-sector employers, the industry employs nearly 13 million people, in both front-of-the-house and kitchen positions, according to the 2012 National Restaurant Association Restaurant Industry Forecast.
+One of the largest private-sector employers, the industry employs more than 14 million people in both front-of-the-house and kitchen positions.

-Also, the number of jobs for chefs, head cooks and food preparation and serving supervisors is expected to increase by nine percent through 2020, according to the U.S. Bureau of Labor Statistics’ 2012-13 Occupational Outlook Handbook.
+Also, the number of jobs for chefs, head cooks and food preparation and serving supervisors is expected to increase faster than average, while the median pay for chefs and head cooks in 2017 is nearly $46,000 annually, according to the U.S. Bureau of Labor Statistics.

 Despite the positive numbers, the plum jobs aren’t easy to come by.
 A culinary arts degree, along with determination and hard work, can make you a more competitive job candidate as you start your career.